 Core Strength and core muscles are being used at almost every moment in our awake state, in exercises such as this:

 And even walking to even just standing or sitting up straight.
 Working on maintaining core strength can improve and prevent back pain as well as improve posture.
-Often when people think about having a six pack or ripped abs when it comes to core strength, actually core strength training is a lot more important to physical health than just physical appearances.
+Often people think about having a six pack or ripped abs when it comes to core strength, actually core strength training is a lot more important to physical health than just physical appearances.
 The core makes up our entire torso area, and real core strength comes from within.
 When there is balance in Pilates core strength and core muscle training, then there is also balance between the body’s back and front muscle groups.
-In fact, an inbalance between the front and the back of the core can actually set you up for injury, so it is essential to work on and strengthen internally as well as externally on those core areas.
+In fact, an imbalance can actually set you up for injury, so it is essential to work on and strengthen internally as well as externally on those core areas.

 Flexibility is important throughout our whole body.
 Not only does it help our joints work through their full range of flexibility and enable us to move about with more ease and comfort, but flexibility exercises also enable our muscles to function at their most proficient.
 This helps protect us from injury especially when participating in sports or any general physical activity whether that be in core training or cardio.
 Often when people think of flexibility exercises the first thing that comes to mind is whether or not they can touch their toes, but flexibility is much much more than just loosening the body.
 Keeping the muscles, ligaments and tendons throughout your whole body flexible, including your hips, spine and shoulders.
 It is extremely important to include flexibility as part of maintaining overall health and fitness.

 Fortunately there are many different classes and programs that focus on both flexibility and core strength.
 These are available in gyms, fitness centres and classes.
 Practices such as Pilates and core exercise based workouts and stretches can also help a person recover and regain strength or movement after an injury.